wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

    1. Reserved words relate to instructions, that are specially treated, and interpreted by the parser to perform extra or specifically processing on the current value.
    2. Reserved instructions can't be used for future custom ones, and also not recommended tag or property names.
    3. Current Reserved words list is.
-       - CONST      - Concentrated list of constances, or individually tagged name and its value.
+       - CONST      - Concentrated list of constances, or individually tagged a name and its value.
        - VARIABLE   - Concentrated list of anons, or individually tagged name and its value.
        - DATA       - CNF scripted delimited data property, having uniform table data rows.
        - FILE       - CNF scripted delimited data property is in a separate file.